zavocc/JakeyBot/docs/TOOLS.md

     While output data is still limited to supported types mentioned, all of the unstructured data outputs can utilize Discord API (pycord) inside the function for yielding the result by sending the attachment and the only data that is going to be returned to the model is the result/status.
 Meaning, the model has no idea what it actually outputs and only assumes whether if it was successful or not.
 - Only one tool can be used at a time.

-## Forking and development (for developers)
+## Creating a spec (for developers)
-> ⚠️ CAUTION: This documentation will change at anytime as Tools are in beta, follow at your own risk!
+> ⚠️ CAUTION: This documentation and spec may change at anytime as Tools are in beta, follow at your own risk!
 If you don't know what you're doing and you just want to request new tool or feature, just create a new issue from this repository.
->
-> Syntax and the structure of this code are subject to change.
->
-> in the future, we can think of ways to simplify these process
 >
 > this documentation contains the concepts of registering tools, use this as a guide than a step-by-step tutorial.

 When forking or creating a PR to add and integrate your function or tool, you must follow the guidelines how to add your tools